VespurrSkies/VespurrSkies/README.md

  𓉸 ┇games: Minecraft, Roblox, Pony Town, Sims 4, FNAF, Still Wakes The Deep, Little Nightmares, At the Dead of Night +More !!
 ﹍﹍﹍﹍﹍﹍﹍﹍﹍﹍﹍﹍
 ╰─ ꩜ interests & more.ᐟ
- 𓉸 ┇likes: Reading and Drawing, World Building, Character Creation, Gaming (See above!!), bracelet making, Monster, TFC, Forsaken, Our OCs, Writing, Sleep (*´▽`*)
+ 𓉸 ┇likes: Reading and Drawing, World Building, Character Creation, Gaming (See above!!), Bracelet Making, Monster, TFC, Forsaken, Our OCs, Writing, Sleep (*´▽`*)
 𐂯┇dislikes: Biggots, Misogynists, Homophobs and Transphobs, Arguing and Yelling, Fakeclaimers, Ablists, Proshippers and Darkshippers, People that dont take the hint :)
  𓉸 ┇birthday: May 19th
 𐂯┇timezone: CST